vpp-dev/vpp-release-notes/README.md

 @page release_notes_2110 Release notes for VPP 21.10

-More than 304 commits since the previous release, including 164 fixes.
+More than 329 commits since the previous release, including 177 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.10 release, generated as on Mon Sep  6 02:08:03 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.10 release, generated as on Sat Sep 11 02:02:17 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER